YohaanKhan/Finalysis/README.md

 # Finalysis — Real-Time Explainable Credit Intelligence

-A small Flask app that runs a pipeline to ingest multi-source financial & sentiment data, predicts an issuer credit score using a trained XGBoost model, and displays an explainable dashboard (stacked contribution bar, sentiment headlines, and key financial / FRED metrics).
+A small Flask app that runs a pipeline to ingest multi-source financial & sentiment data, predicts an issuer credit score using a trained XGBoost model, and displays an explainable dashboard (stacked contribution bar, sentiment headlines using NewsAPI, and key financial / FRED metrics).

 Final UI screenshots: